karoliina/LangID.jl/README.md

 ## Usage

 `julia LangID.jl` will create the N-gram database on the first run.
 Requires an internet connection, since the program will query articles from the Wikipedia API.
-The resulting database is ~100 MB in size.
-Takes about 30 minutes.
+The resulting database is ~130 MB in size.
+Takes about 2.5 hours.

 Once the database is created, it is saved under `ngrams.sqlite` by default.
 (A different filename can be given as a parameter to the program.)
 The command line version can then be run with `julia LangID.jl`.